ClouDesire/docusaurus/docs/vm.md

 > A new SSH keypair can be automatically generated during the marketplace checkout process.

-ISVs cannot create by themselves a new VM product, but an administrator must create a new product and assign it in order to be manageable by a particular ISV.
+ISVs cannot create a new VM product by themselves, but an administrator must create a new product and assign it in order to be manageable by a particular ISV.

 ### Example